Billos94/gest-reco/README.md

 # gest-reco

-Includes implementation of machine learning algoritms for the shimmer sensor's data
+Includes the implementation of some machine learning algoritms for the shimmer sensor's data

-Includes also a dataset of shimmer sensor's movements (Up-Down-Left-Right)
+Includes also a dataset of specific shimmer sensor's movements (Up-Down-Left-Right)